spyder-ide/spyder-docs/doc/ipythonconsole.rst

 IPython Console
 ###############

-The **IPython Console** allows you to execute commands and enter, interact with and visualize data inside various `IPython`_ interpreters.
+The **IPython Console** allows you to execute commands and enter, interact with and visualize data inside `IPython`_ interpreters.

 .. _IPython: https://ipython.org/

 .. image:: images/console/console-standard.png
    :alt: Spyder IPython Console with code, inline plots, and the In prompt

-To launch a new IPython instance go to :guilabel:`Open an IPython console` under the :guilabel:`Consoles` menu, the :guilabel:`IPython Console` pane menu or its context menu (:kbd:`Ctrl-T` by default).
+To launch a new IPython instance, go to :guilabel:`New console (default settings)` under the :guilabel:`Consoles` menu, the :guilabel:`IPython Console` pane menu or its context menu, or use the keyboard shortcut (:kbd:`Ctrl-T` by default).

 (Gif with Open Ipython Console)

-From the options menu, you will be able to interrupt execution, restart or terminate a shell and clear all your variables associated to one console.
+From any of the three menus, you can stop currently executing code with :guilabel:`Interrupt kernel`, clear a console's namespace with :guilabel:`Remove all variables`, or relaunch a fresh one with :guilabel:`Restart`.
-As each one is executed in a separate process, this won't affect the other shells or Spyder itself, and you will be able to easily test your code in a clean environment without disrupting your primary session.
+As each Console is executed in a separate process, this won't affect the others or Spyder itself, and you will be able to easily test your code in a clean environment without disrupting your primary session.

+.. _connecting-external-kernel:

 =============================
 Connect to an external kernel